Pyrenean Foothills (Mediterranean France)

 - See a dozen Cathar castles, including Montségur, Quéribus and Peyrepertuse

-- Enjoy the warmth of the Mediterranean climate
+- Enjoy cycling in the warmth of the Mediterranean climate

 - Comfortable and friendly hotels with local cuisine geared to cyclists

-- Excellent support from two customised support vans and two experienced, proactive guides focused on making your holiday the very best it can be
+- Excellent support from two customised support vans and two expert, proactive guides focused on making your holiday the very best it can be

 Days on the bike